tsmith4014/tsmith4014/README.md

 5. Oh, I see.
 6. How did that ever work? 🤖
 **********
-⚡ AI Suggestion of the Day: 🤖 👤 Grab a friend | 💰 It's free! | 🎉 Improve your touch typing 🤖
+⚡ AI Suggestion of the Day: 🤖 👤 Grab a friend | 💸 Break open your piggy bank | 🎉 Go to a nail salon 🤖
 **********
 #### Automation Configuration
 The entire process is automated using a `.yml` configuration file that resides in the `.github/workflows` directory of this repository.
 This YAML file defines the GitHub Action, specifying when it should run, what script it should execute, and other settings to ensure smooth operation.